Relationship Experts Say Unplugging Saves Love

 “Persons in relationships must understand that their worth is guaranteed and not based on what others think or depict.
 When persons in a relationship connect their worth to other’s expectations, they give away their power as they become controlled by the ever-changing winds of public opinion.”

-Jay Krunszyinsky, Author and President of Relationships Unlimited, LLC
+Jay Krunszyinsky, Author, and President of Relationships Unlimited, LLC

 "A good marriage requires intentionality.
 So many distractions compete for our attention, and even internet voices aimed at helping relationships create wrongful expectations.
-It's fine to seek out quality resources and apply wisdom you find, but be careful about making comparisons.
-You can easily get on a treadmill of thinking others are enjoying something you're missing out on, so that you forget to treasure the husband or wife in your own marriage.
+It's fine to seek out quality resources and apply the wisdom you find, but be careful about making comparisons.
+You can easily get on a treadmill of thinking others are enjoying something you're missing out on so that you forget to treasure the husband or wife in your marriage.
 Be intentional about taking stock of what's so fabulous about your spouse.
 You remember why you married him or her, right?
 Make positive thinking about your spouse an ongoing habit.
 It's like the saying that the grass isn't greener on the other side of the fence—it's greener where you water it."

 J. Parker, Marriage Blogger, Hot, Holy & Humorous

 “Emotional intimacy is what creates dynamic and loving relationships.
 Vulnerability is the only route to intimacy, so learning to tune into the emotional world of your partner and provide empathy and nurturing for feelings will create bonding and attachment that will endure the test of time.”

 Karyl McBride, Ph.D., LMFT, Author of Will I Ever Be Good Enough?
 Healing the Daughters of Narcissistic Mothers and Will I Ever Be Free of You?
 How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family